Each performance will feature a different musician, and many will be joined by members of their family.

 Houston Symphony Executive Director and CEO John Mangum said, "Since we can't perform live in Jones Hall, we thought a series of live, online recitals would be a great way to enjoy their artistry and creativity.
 These intimate home performances will allow audiences to get to experience them in a way that you can't in the context of our orchestral concerts."

 Since launching on May 1, the series has included performances from Principal Keyboard Scott Holshouser, Principal Clarinet Mark Nuccio, Principal Cello Brinton Averil Smith, and Associate Principal Viola Joan derHovsepian.

-On May 29, Houston Symphony Concertmaster Yoonshin Song with perform along with Alexandros Sakarellos, 2nd violin with the Detroit Symphony Orchestra.
+On June 5, Houston Symphony Concertmaster Yoonshin Song will perform along with Alexandros Sakarellos, 2nd violin with the Detroit Symphony Orchestra.

 On June 12, Houston Symphony Principal Flute Aralee Dorough will perform along with with Colin Gatwood, oboe, and Corin Gatwood, bass.